Creative Ways Online Faculty Can Use Technology When Advising Doctoral Capstone Writers

 In online doctoral programs, faculty members have an evolving and expanding technology tool kit to use for mentoring doctoral capstone writers.
 To learn more about these tools, two Walden University faculty members conducted a general qualitative study to explore the types of technology online university faculty members are using, how they are using them, and why they are using them to help students successfully complete their capstone projects.

-Dr. Darci J. Harland, academic coordinator in The Richard W. Riley College of Education and Leadership, and Dr. Joseph J. Gredler, form and style editor at Walden’s Writing Center and lead faculty in the Center for Academic Excellence , interviewed 10 doctoral faculty members at a fully online university for the study Online Faculty’s Use of Technology When Advising Doctoral Capstone Writers.
+Dr. Darci J. Harland, academic coordinator in The Richard W. Riley College of Education and Leadership, and Dr. Joseph J. Gredler, lead faculty in the Office of Academic Support, interviewed 10 doctoral faculty members at a fully online university for the study Online Faculty’s Use of Technology When Advising Doctoral Capstone Writers.

 “Findings indicated faculty use asynchronous tools (Microsoft Word, course discussions and announcements, emails) and synchronous tools (phone calls and webcam calls) to provide instruction, ensure accountability, enhance communication, increase motivation, and promote self-regulation,” Harland and Gredler said.

 Faculty members shared some of the effective and creative ways they’re using these and other tools to mentor doctoral capstone writers.
 Here are some of the study’s findings:1